robertwayne/nectar/README.md

 }

 async fn handler(stream: TcpStream) -> Result<(), Box<dyn std::error::Error>> {
-    // Wrap the stream with the TelnetCodec.
-All the encoding/decoding is
+    // We construct a 'Frame', which is just a wrapper around the underlying
-    // handled by the codec, so you can now match for events! let mut frame = Framed::new(stream, TelnetCodec::new(1024));
+    // stream that is decoded by the `nectar::TelnetCodec`. let mut frame = Framed::new(stream, TelnetCodec::new(1024));

+    // In a real application, you would want to handle Some(Err(_)) and None
-    while let Some(Ok(msg)) = frame.next().await {
+    // variants, but for this example we'll be succinct for simplicities sake. while let Some(Ok(msg)) = frame.next().await {
         match msg {
             // We'll keep it simple and only match against the Message event.